FDiot/code_tympan3/doc/installing.rst

                   - 4.2 and 4.3 bring improvement regarding triangulation
                   - 4.4 is quite young at the time of this writing (may 2014)

+Python
+        A Python_ interpreter is required, version 2.7

+Cython
+        Cython_ is a programming language inspired from Python, allowing to write Python code with C/C++ declarations.
+The cython code is then translated into C/C++ and compiled as a Python library.
+It is used in Code_TYMPAN to interface Python code with TYMPAN C++ libraries.
+A version 0.19 or above is required.

 Documentation dependencies
 --------------------------